 • decriminalisation and remorse.

 A formal meeting will take place face-to-face to establish the facts with the Head teacher.
-A decision will be made following this meeting. he Head teacher will evaluate all of the risk factors above before a position is offered or confirmed.
+A decision will be made following this meeting.
+The Head teacher will evaluate all of the risk factors above before a position is offered or confirmed.

 If an applicant wishes to dispute any information contained in a disclosure, they may do so by contacting the DBS.